wanjiasu/my-app/README.md

      - **VERIFICATION_SECRET_KEY**
        - Generate a secure key for user verification and configure it.

-   - For detailed instructions on how to set these secret keys, refer to the section on [Setting up Environment Variables](#setting-up-environment-variables).
+   - For detailed instructions on setting these secret keys, please look at the section on [Setting up Environment Variables](#setting-up-environment-variables).

 ## Makefile

-This project includes a `Makefile` that provides a set of commands to simplify common tasks such as starting the backend and frontend servers, running tests, building Docker containers, and more.
+This project includes a `Makefile` that provides a set of commands to simplify everyday tasks such as starting the backend and frontend servers, running tests, building Docker containers, and more.

 ### Available Commands